 Outside a block of flats

-Vehicle barriers with access codes or passwords are ideal for residential areas because they still allow some flexibility as well as a high level of security.
+Automated barriers with access codes or passwords are ideal for residential areas because they still allow some flexibility as well as a high level of security.
 On the one hand, they stop random shop-goers from using the parking spaces and inconveniencing residents, but on the other hand, the access code can be given to friends and family so they can park on-site when they visit.
-So, if you want to make your residential property more secure (but easily accessible to those who live there) vehicle barriers are a great option.
+So, if you want to make your residential property more secure (but easily accessible to those who live there) automatic barriers are a great option.

 In your workplace car park

-What types of security barriers are available?
+What types of automatic security barriers are available?

-There are a wide variety of security barriers on the market, you simply have to choose the ones that suit your requirements best.
+There are a wide variety of automatic security barriers on the market, you simply have to choose the ones that suit your requirements best.
 We can provide:

 - Access controlled gates (ideal for residential areas)